Section 10: Support to Study Procedure

 10.5.1 We are committed to supporting your health, wellbeing and academic success throughout your studies and take a positive approach to the management of your physical and mental health issues.

 10.5.3 We recognise that sometimes you might behave unacceptably because you are ill.
 In these circumstances, it may be inappropriate to follow our Student Disciplinary procedures.
-Instead, we will use our Fitness to Study procedure to provide a supportive process.
+Instead, we will use our Support to Study procedure.

 10.5.4 Many students receive support whilst they complete their studies, and we encourage all students to access support from the earliest opportunity, be that from the University or external services.